kzkr19/speaker_diarization_test/README.md

-# speaker_identification_test
+# Speaker Diarization Test

 ## Abstract
-Snippet to identify speaker with HuBERT model(rinna/japanese-hubert-base).
+Snippet for speaker diarization with HuBERT model(rinna/japanese-hubert-base).
+This repository is made for my studying, you should use pyannote-audio.

 ## Usage